vapor/docs/4.0/docs/fluent/authentication.md

 }
 ```

-If you like, you can conform this struct to `Validatable` to add validation requirements.
-Learn more about the Validation API [here](../validation.md).
+If you like, you can conform this struct to [Validatable](../validation.md) to add validation requirements.

 ```swift
 import Vapor